ArtemP36/PyGUIBuilder/README.md

 ## Features

 - **Works on Windows**
-- **Ease of use:** The library provides a simple and intuitive interface for creating GUI elements
+- **Ease of use:** The library provides a simple and intuitive interface for creating GUI elements.
-- **Modern Widgets:** Buttons, labels, text entries.
+- **Widgets:** Buttons, labels, text entries, buttons, radio buttons and many others.
-- **Flexible Layouts:** place widgets by rows and columns for flexible UI design.
+- **Grid placement:** placing widgets in rows and columns.
-- **Event Handling:** Simple and intuitive event handling system.
+- **Alerts and Warnings:** Simple dialog boxes for messages and warnings.

 ## Usage